okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview-authentication-factors/index.md

 - Services that verify a user's identity and send the user's information to your applications.
 Consider basing them on the *OpenID Connect (OIDC)* protocol standard and on *Security Assertion Markup Language (SAML)* for compatibility with other Identity Providers.
 Both provide very high security.

-- *Single Sign-On (SSO)* to allow users to log in and access multiple related applications without logging in again.
+- *Single Sign-On (SSO)* to allow users to sign in and access multiple related applications without signing in again.
 This enhances user satisfaction and reduces admin workload.

 - *Federated Identity Management (FIM)* to extend SSO benefits to social media and other external Identity Providers.
 It has the same benefits as SSO, plus allows users to use their existing social media or external sign-in credentials.